Edinburgh-Genome-Foundry/DnaCauldron/docs/ref.rst

         Type2sRestrictionMix
         StickyEnd-->|can be found at the end of...| StickyEndSeq;
         StickyEndSeq-->StickyEndRecord;
-        StickyEndRecord -->|several can be grouped into...| FragmentsChain AssemblyMix  --> |is base class of...| Type2sRestrictionMix Type2sRestrictionMix -->|computes digestions resulting in...| StickyEndRecord
+        StickyEndRecord -->|several can be grouped into...| FragmentChain AssemblyMix  --> |is base class of...| Type2sRestrictionMix Type2sRestrictionMix -->|computes digestions resulting in...| StickyEndRecord
-        FragmentsChain --> |fragments are assembled together into a...| Biopython-SeqRecord style Biopython-SeqRecord fill:#fff;
+        FragmentChain --> |fragments are assembled together into a...| Biopython-SeqRecord style Biopython-SeqRecord fill:#fff;